WH-Gao/Gadget-with-cutoff-power-spectrum/README.md

 ## 2.Run Gadget4 using power spectrum with different cutoff frequncy.
 According to Primordial fluctuations and nonlinear structure (Little,Winberg and Park,1991MNRAS.253..295L), you can use Gadget4 to run N-body simulations using power spectrum with different cutoff frequncy.
-Here you can simply use DM-L50-N128 in examples.
-There are some places you need to change.
+Here you can simply use DM-L50-N128 in examples, a simulation from redshift z=63 to z=0.
+There are some parameters you need to change.
 First, change param.txt:
 ```
 BoxSize                   128.0